 Besides the visual problems with an outlet, there are some things to look for when plugging in an appliance or light.
 Within each of the outlet's "slits" are two pieces of copper that the prongs on the electrical cord slide between when it is plugged in.
 The prongs are held in the outlet by means of the pressure applied by the copper pieces.
 Over time and through plenty of use, these copper pieces begin to spread wider and wider apart, thus allowing for a weaker hold on the prongs.
 You may find your electrical cords halfway out of an outlet, or sometimes simply falling out altogether.
 Another example of poor connectivity is when you plug in a lamp and it flickers whenever you touch the plug or cord.

 If you've experienced these conditions with one or more of your outlets, never fear--you can easily replace the old outlet with a new one and it will only cost you a couple of dollars and a few minutes of your time.

 Step 1 - Turn off the Power

-The first step when replacing any electrical component is always to turn OFF the power to the outlet.
+The first step when replacing any electrical component is always to turn OFF the power to the outlet at the circuit breaker inside the main panel.
 Turn your voltage tester on and probe the outlet's terminals to ensure that the circuit is off.
 Make sure to check both the top and the bottom of the outlet, because sometimes a duplex outlet can be divided and fed from two different circuits.

 Step 2 - Remove Face Plate and Old Outlet

 Unscrew the wires from the sides of the outlet.
 If you're dealing with older wiring and the wires aren't noticeably black or white, an easy tip is to look at the screws on the side of the outlet.
-Usually the "hot" side has darker looking screws, while the neutral side has lighter colored terminals.
+Usually, the "hot" side has darker colored screws, while the neutral side has lighter colored terminals.